matthewsides/Research-Software-Vulnerabilities/README.md

 The raw data gathered was collated on an excel spreadsheet.
 It was then put into a table (using the create table tool) to organise and structure the data, thus making it easier to interpret.
 Graphs were also created using the data to illustrate the results and enable analysis to check for correlations, trends, comparisons, etc. The information was used to solidify the points brought across in the document below.

 However, it is worth noting at this stage that the data indicates that part of the primary data is proving to be inconclusive due to errors in the consultations (answers provided), though this may be used to further prove and answer theoretical questions brought across, whilst also present's the opportunity to evaluate and suggest room for further improvements when designing and producing a survey in the future.

+The data collected in this report and the recommendations formed, like the secondary research will be applied to an ongoing capstone project.
+The data and information from both the reports will be used to meet the aims and objectives outlined in the managment documentation for the capstone project: carry out qualitative and quantitave research, create a secondary report,  design a questionnaire, create a primary report, all relating to vulnerabilities in software development.
+This is and should prevent or lower the probability of vulnerabilities appearing in the application.

 ### [2] Primary Research Plan